modehnal/GNOMETerminalAutomation/article/presentation_article.md

   There is a possibility that you won't have the password to the users present on the booted iso.

-  There will be a `liveuser` with sudo rights so lets create the user `'test'` on the machine, give it a password to use with `ssh` and sudo privileges to prevent any disruption during the automation execution.
+  There will be a `liveuser` with sudo rights so lets create the user `test` on the machine, give it a password to use with `ssh` and sudo privileges to prevent any disruption during the automation execution.

   ```sh
   useradd test -G wheel